Trilobite with Most Unusual Color Preservation

 Hamilton Group, Ellicottville, Cattaraugus County, New York

-These marking have been interpreted as the positions of internal
+These markings have been interpreted as the positions of internal

 muscle attachments.
-An alternative hypothesis is that the dark spots
+The current hypothesis is that the dark spots

-are actually preserved melanophores that could expand an contract,
+are actually preserved melanophores which could expand and contract,

-enabling the trilobite to change color as it moved about the seafloor
+allowing the trilobite to change color as it moved about the

-surface much like the extant Plaice and Sole.
-Whatever the correct
+seafloor surface much like the extant Plaice and Sole.
+These

-interpretation, these colors are of natural, rather than diagenic
+colors are of natural, rather than diagenic origin.
+The specimens

-origin.
-The specimens were collected from a site on the border with
+were initially collected from a site on the border with Pennsylvania

-Pennsylvania several decades ago, and to my knowledge specimens
+several decades ago, and to my knowledge specimens such as these

-such as these have not been offered commercially until recently.
+have not been offered commercially until recently.
+This fine

-This fine partially enrolled example is self-displayed on a matrix
+partially enrolled example is self-displayed on a matrix pedestal

 another example, see: